yuewuo/QEC-Playground/README.md

 # QEC-Playground

-An educational tool to the introduction of Quantum Error Correction (QEC)
+A research tool to explore Quantum Error Correction (QEC), primarily surface codes.

+<strong style="color:red;">[Error] we're working on the documentation of this project, please wait for a formal release (1.0.0) before you want to use this project.</strong>

 ## Installation